 My second answered call, was to me the most familiar of experiences.

 Due to a chance encounter or through divine intervention, the hostel I chose by random was filled with dozens of youths from the US on a Christian missionary mission.
 Completely unaware, I crashed their evening meeting with a misplaced joke that would have been funny in another context.
 Thankfully, it received some laughter also in this one… Realising what I had stumbled into I sat silent on the hard wooden bench in the ever-darkening rooftop room and listened to their testimonies about how Jesus had changed their lives the past month.
-I recall an elevated heartbeat while wondering in almost religious re-awakening if this was the answer from that I had requested.
+I recall an elevated heartbeat while wondering in almost religious re-awakening if this was the answer from God that I had requested.
 Their testimonies were personal and fantastical.
 It is a wondrous feeling to be so touched yet remain unconvinced.
 Some of their testimonies were the same any person would tell.
 Personal growth, finding acceptance, loving oneself.
 It is not exclusive to a Christian community, but a universal problem.
 Other testimonies went deeper in a spiritual direction, focused less on the self, and more on God, these I found more interesting.
 One man told the tales of the miracles made in the name of Jesus, healing through prayer and the touch of hands.
 The people believed and thus they were healed.

 After having been away for some time, I returned to Kathmandu and contacted one of the missionaries.
-I had hoped to meet up with some of them for dinner and to have a conversation about , as with was flying over my head.
+I had hoped to meet up with some of them for dinner and to have a conversation about God, as with God was flying over my head.
 It turned out to be too late, they had moved on, and what followed was an awkward chat-conversation that went in all the wrong directions.
-It made me wonder, not if had answered, but whether God had already hung up.
+It made me wonder, not if God had answered, but whether God had already hung up.
 In retrospect I’ve been thinking that my wish to have a conversation had less to do with a spiritual search for God or answers and more about a need to tell the truth of who I was and who I am now.
 More focused on the self, and less on God, I guess this is why God hung up.

 3

 In Kathmandu I spent many an evening with Herbert, a Canadian plant and herb enthusiast.
 He plans on travelling for years, learning more about herbs and healing while trying to become a sort of modern-time medicine man.
 I found it beautiful to see a person so convinced and at peace with their purpose and their direction in their life.
 It stood in such a shocking contrast to many others I met while travelling.
 Perhaps their instability could partly be attributed to a lower age, but many appeared in my eyes to be spiritually confused, emotionally disturbed, and intellectually unfocused.
 Or maybe that was simply a mirrored image.
-It is charming in its own right, but the calm river that exuded left a longer lasting impression.
+It is charming in its own right, but the calm river that Herbert exuded left a longer lasting impression.
 I told Herbert that I am no believer in purpose, that against my will, life had persuaded me that it is intrinsically meaningless and that we create our own fate based on that very moment.
 It is a really sad and boring point of view and it sickens me, yet I can’t help but defend it anyway.

 He told me that his purpose had slowly been unravelled through visions he had during some of the many Amazonian Ayahuasca ceremonies he had participated in.
 The ceremony is a shamanic healing ceremony in which a psychedelic brew made from two Amazonian plants is consumed with the very likely results of vomiting, reliving suppressed psychological traumas through unconscious memory retrieval and hallucinations.
 It hardly sounded appealing at first but then he told me that while he couldn’t explain it, being a man of reason and he was careful not to claim anything, he says that during some of these occasions he had been exposed, face to face or… soul to soul, to a deity of sorts full of unconditional love.

 Amazed and confounded at what to believe, I took the route I travelled most: the sceptic scientist approach, and proceeded to read the neuroscience behind it.
 It’s fascinating stuff with genuine results in all kinds of unexpected directions.
 And the results leave me more puzzled at what to believe.
 Meditation, prayer and psychedelic drugs all have been shown to do strange and powerful things to the mind, for better or worse.
 Naturally it would be odd to expect any experience not to go through the human brain but it is both a comfort and a distress that the brain behaves in such an unconventional way in the meeting with “God”.
-I am not sure if that tells us something really sad about the nature of or if it tells us something really frightening about the power of the brain.
+I am not sure if that tells us something really sad about the nature of God or if it tells us something really frightening about the power of the brain.
 Most likely my logic on the topic is faulty.
 I am convinced I need a new science to analyse these issues.